 #2 Tips for a Better Experience on a Sinulog Festival?

-#4 What is a Sinulog Festival to you?
+#4 What is a Sinulog Festival for you?

 #1: Experience the biggest culture dance in the Philippines.

-#2: You need to wake up early and go to a stadium near in abelliana high school for a better experience.
+#2: You need to wake up early and go to a stadium near abelliana high school for a better experience.

-#3: It’s very amazing to be in cebu city during the festival.
-You going to learn more about the culture and religion of the Visayas regions.
+#3: It’s very unusual to be in Cebu city during the festival.
+You are going to learn more about the culture and religion of the Visayas regions.

-#4: Sinulog festival is one of the beautiful festival to me.
-As you will never see such a cultural and dance like sinulog has
+#4: Sinulog festival is one of the beautiful festivals to me.
+As you will never see such a cultural and dance as Sinulog has

 From Nhagz Torrecampo

 Aside from that, you can take a quick heritage tour within the City.
 During the Sinulog fiesta celebration, you can enjoy watching the colorful Sinulog Parade street dancing and dance with the contingents along the streets.
-You may also enjoy the Cebu’s best street foods while jaunting around the city and enjoy the street party at night.
+You may also enjoy Cebu’s best street foods while jaunting around the city and enjoy the street party at night.

 If you have plans to attend an event or parties such as Hyper Wonderland, Spectrum, Invasion Sinulog and etc. Thus, expect a crowded ambiance.
 Also, set expectations that you will be dealing with people with different personalities.
 Some might don’t care what they are doing because of fun or excitement.
-Thus, a possibility that you will get smash if you will be in the crowd.
-To avoid from troubles, approach them in a nice and friendly way.
+Thus, a possibility that you will get smashed if you will be in the crowd.
+To avoid troubles, approach them in a helpful and friendly way.
 Lastly, Dance, Shout, and Greet!

 #7: From the moment I found how to party during the Sinulog Festival.
-I observed that this is a good way to meet new friends.
+I observed that this is an excellent way to make new friends.
 (Unexpected friends).
 Party in the street and dance to the rhythm of the drums and shout Pit Señor!!!!Pit Señor!!!!Pit Señor!!!!

 #8: We all know that the “Sinulog Festival” is an annual fiesta celebration in honor of the miraculous holy child Jesus, Snr.
 Sto Niño.
 For me, the Sinulog Festival is the best way to ask our petitions and thanksgiving by shouting the traditional “Pit Senyor.
-Because, I always believe that the holy child Jesus will always heard our prayers.
+Because I always believe that the holy child Jesus will ever hear our prayers.